Understanding Property Classification and Transmutation Agreements

 Contact an Experienced California Family Law Attorney to Learn More

 Do you and your spouse think that you may want to create and sign a transmutation agreement?
 Do you believe that you were wrongfully duped into signing away your legal rights to certain property?
 Are you considering a divorce and want to learn more about how certain property may categorized by the courts?
-For the answer to these (and many other) questions, contact our experienced California family law attorneys today for a free case evaluation.
+For the answer to these (and many other) questions, contact our experienced California family law attorneys today for a case evaluation.

 Berenji & Associates